chhaviluthra08/Calculator/README.md

 # Calculator
 A simple calculator with functional buttons using plain html, css and javascript.
+This helps understand the most basic functionalities of a calculator using simple javascript.
 <hr>

 ## Tech Stack: